McDonald's Meal Specials, New Menu Items Feeding Sales

 ADVERTISEMENT

+In the past year the chain has attracted customers with food delivery, a mobile app and discounted drinks.
+"2017 was a strong year for McDonald's as customers responded to the many ways we are making their experience more convenient and enjoyable," Chief Executive Steve Easterbrook said.

+But some have questioned whether the company can maintain the growth.
+The company expects another boost midyear with the introduction of Quarter Pounders made with fresh beef.

-Finance chief Kevin Ozan said the company expects to spend about $2.4 billion of capital in 2018, most of which will go toward upgrading its restaurants as part of its "Experience of the Future" initiative.
-It also plans to open about 1,000 new locations this year.
+Finance chief Kevin Ozan said the company expects to spend about $2.4 billion of capital in 2018, mostly on upgrading restaurants.
+McDonald's plans to open about 1,000 new locations this year.

 Overall for the quarter, McDonald's reported a profit of $698.7 million, or 87 cents a share, compared with $1.19 billion, or $1.44 a share, a year ago.
 Excluding charges related to the new U.S. tax law, the company earned $1.71 a share, up from $1.43 in the year-earlier period.
 Analysts had expected adjusted earnings per share of $1.59.